 Corrine was blessed with a full and rich life for 94 years.
 The story of her life was filled with both trials and triumphs demonstrated in the way that she carried herself.
 She was classy and down to Earth.
 With her tiny physical frame, she was quietly forceful and wise sharing her “mother wit” with anyone who asked for her guidance and insight.
 She loved whole heartedly and demonstrated an unmovable and unwavering faith throughout her life even when her health began to fail.
 Corrine is a precious soul who leaves a legacy of service, diligence and strength.

 On May 31, 2020, Corrine departed this life and entered into eternity.
 Continuing her legacy and cherishing her memory, Corrine leaves her two sons: Sylvester Beene, Jr. (Ionia) and Lannie Beene (Jeanette); five grandchildren: Kenneth Beene, Sheriece Miller (Jerome), Terence Beene (Natasha), Alisia Beene and Dominique Flowers; and five great-grandchildren: Kaidan, Jada, Farrah, Tessa and Gabrielle; along with a host of nieces, nephews, extended family members and friends.

-To send flowers to the family or plant a tree in memory of Corrine Beene, please visit our floral store.
+To send flowers to Corrine's family, please visit our floral store.